 Return: The change in the value of a portfolio over an evaluation period, including any distributions made from the portfolio during that period.

 Return on equity (ROE): Indicator of profitability.
 Determined by dividing net income for the past 12 months by common stockholder equity (adjusted for stock splits).
-Result is shown as a percentage.
+The result is shown as a percentage.
 Investors use ROE as a measure of how a company is using its money.
 ROE may be decomposed into return on assets (ROA) multiplied by financial leverage (total assets/total equity).

 Return on investment (ROI): Generally, book income as a proportion of net book value.